 Useless Trivia... |

 . . .
-I can bake, change spark plug wires and a tire, cook, crochet, do a headstand, do pushups, hold a 5 minute plank, knit, run long-ish distances, sew, and use a variety of power tools (been doing so since the 3rd grade); I learned how to drive a tractor in elementary school and how to fly sailplanes (gliders) in high school; I am terrible at remembering people's names and learning foreign languages; I wish I could illustrate picture books; I grew up in a town with no fire hydrants, grocery store, high school, house numbers, sidewalks, streetlights, or library (I borrowed books from a bookmobile until they built one), and we had our milk delivered in glass bottles; I once rode an elephant and a camel and took a class just so the teacher could no longer say he never had a girl pass his class (I got an A).
+I can cook and bake (a lot); change spark plug wires and a tire; sew, knit, and crochet; do a headstand, pushups, and planks; and go the distance (slow and steady finishes the race).
+I learned how to drive a tractor and use power tools in elementary school and how to fly sailplanes in high school.
+I am terrible at remembering people's names and learning foreign languages.
+I wish I could teletransport.
+I grew up in a town with no fire hydrants, grocery store, high school, house numbers, sidewalks, streetlights, or library (I borrowed books from a bookmobile until they built one), and we had our milk delivered in glass bottles.
+I once rode an elephant and a camel, and I took a class just so the teacher could no longer say he never had a girl pass (I got an A).
+Every year; our family does a 3-day "cookie marathon," and we often bake over 2,000 cookies.

 |